Careersy AI

 Not ChatGPT in disguise.A partner that actually knows how hiring works.

-Careersy learns your situation, your constraints, and where your profile is failing.
-Then it diagnoses what's broken, rewrites how you show up, and prepares you for the conversations that follow.
-You focus on the next move, not the guesswork behind it.
+Careersy learns your situation and where your profile is failing.
+It tells you what's broken.
+It rewrites how you show up.
+It gets you ready for the conversations that follow.
+You make the next move.
+We handle the guesswork.

 Recruiter-side knowledge

 Atlassian, the Big Four banks, Mantel Group, and Airwallex.
-Australia's top tech brands, from the recruiter side.
-Thousands of resumes reviewed.
-What trips candidates up.
-What gets someone shortlisted.
-Built into every response.
+Australia's top tech brands, seen from the recruiter side.
+Thousands of resumes read.
+We know what sinks a candidate.
+We know what gets one shortlisted.
+It's built into every response.

 Coaching frameworks